Trinity College (Connecticut): Admissions

 The 2020 annual ranking by U.S. News & World Report categorizes Trinity as "more selective".

-For the Class of 2022 (enrolling fall 2018), Trinity received 6,096 applications, accepted 2,045 (33.5%) and enrolled 579.
+For the Class of 2028 (enrolling fall 2024), Trinity received 7,592 applications, accepted 29%, and ultimately enrolled 547 students.

-As of fall 2015, Trinity College does not require the SAT or ACT for students applying for admission.
+As of fall 2015, Trinity College did not require the SAT or ACT for students applying for admission.
 Of the 31% of enrolled freshmen submitting SAT scores, the middle 50% range was 630–710 for evidence-based reading and writing, and 670–750 for math, while of the 23% of enrolled freshmen submitting ACT results, the middle 50% range for the composite score was 29–32.

 Rankings and reputation

-Trinity is known as one of the Little Ivies.
-In 2022, Forbes magazine ranked Trinity College 12th amongst all liberal arts universities and 62nd amongst all colleges and universities.
-U.S. News & World Report ranked Trinity 39th in its 2022 ranking of best national liberal arts colleges in the United States.
-It was also ranked 46th for best value school.
+Forbes magazine ranked Trinity College 17th amongst all liberal arts universities and 71st amongst all colleges and universities on its 2024-25 list.
+In 2024, Washington Monthly ranked Trinity College 26th among 194 liberal arts colleges in the U.S. based on its contribution to the public good, as measured by social mobility, research, and promoting public service.
+U.S. News & World Report ranked Trinity tied for 36th in its 2025 ranking of best national liberal arts colleges in the United States.
+It was also ranked 27th for best value school.
 However, these US News rankings likely reflect that Trinity joined the "Annapolis Group" in August 2007, an organization of more than 100 of the nation's liberal arts schools, in refusing to participate in the magazine's rankings.
 Trinity College is accredited by the New England Commission of Higher Education.

 In 2016, authors Howard and Matthew Greene continued to include Trinity in the third edition of Hidden Ivies: 63 Top Colleges that Rival the Ivy League.
-In addition, The Princeton Review has given Trinity a 93 (out of 99) for selectivity and in 2017 named Trinity as a best value college.
+The Princeton Review has given Trinity a 93 (out of 99) for selectivity and in 2017 named Trinity as a best value college.
 Money.com magazine ranked Trinity College 55th among all colleges and universities in the nation.